Children of the Free

 So, does our being “children of the free” in the covenant of grace mean that we should have nothing to do with the law of God, or that we should not keep any part of it?
 Paul’s answer to this question is in what we have as chapter 5 of his epistle: we have no need to keep the ceremonial laws; but we should still keep the moral laws:

-1. We have no need to keep the ceremonial laws: “Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage” (Galatians 5.1).
+1. We have no need to keep the ceremonial laws: “Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage” (Galatians 5:1).
 By “yoke of bondage,” Paul means the ceremonial parts of the Law of Moses, being kept as a system of law-obedience together with the moral law—i.e. we should not get circumcised, and become a “debtor to do the whole law” (vv.2-12).
 For to keep any part of the Mosaic law in order to be saved is to deny that Christ alone is the all-sufficient Saviour.
 So, for Christians, there is to be no circumcision, no sacrifices, no feasts, no priests, nor anything else that the Lord Jesus Christ has fulfilled for us—and that includes no keeping of the moral laws in order to be saved.

 2. But we should still keep the moral laws: “For, brethren, ye have been called unto liberty; only use not liberty for an occasion to the flesh, but by love serve one another” (v.13).
 With this, the apostle Paul begins to explain that Christians should still obey the moral law: “For all the law is fulfilled in one word, even in this; Thou shalt love thy neighbour as thyself.
-But if ye bite and devour one another, take heed that ye be not consumed one of another” (Galatians 5.13-15).
+But if ye bite and devour one another, take heed that ye be not consumed one of another” (Galatians 5:13-15).

 We have been called to liberty.
-This liberty is not a licence to sin, but it is a liberty in which we should by love serve one another—a liberty in which we should still keep “all the law,” Paul teaches us (here, he means, all the moral law).
+This liberty is not a licence to sin, but it is a liberty in which we should by love serve one another—a liberty in which we should still keep “all the law,” Paul teaches us (here he means all the moral law).

 In his reference to the moral law, the apostle is focused upon our loving service of one other, that should characterise Christian fellowship.
 All that we do should be done in fulfilment of (i.e. in the keeping of) this commandment, “Thou shalt love thy neighbour as thyself,” says Paul.

-We recognise this commandment as what Christ himself identifies as the second “great commandment in the law” (Matthew 22.39).
-And, we can take it as a given that Paul also agrees with Christ, who declared that God’s “first and great commandment” has to do with our love and service toward him: “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind” (Matthew 22.38-39).
+We recognise this commandment as what Christ himself identifies as the second “great commandment in the law” (Matthew 22:39).
+And, we can take it as a given that Paul also agrees with Christ, who declared that God’s “first and great commandment” has to do with our love and service toward him: “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind” (Matthew 22:38-39).
 Therefore we can be certain that all that we do must be done in the fulfilment of this greatest commandment, too.

-Christians, being “children of the free” (Galatians 4.31), are free to serve God.
+Christians, being “children of the free” (Galatians 4:31), are free to serve God.
 This service involves keeping God’s moral law.
 We have been freed from sin to serve God but we are not free to sin.

 As Paul explains it in another place, we are not to be sin’s slaves any more but willing slaves of God: “Know ye not, that to whom ye yield yourselves servants2 to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?
-But God be thanked, that ye [Christians] were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.3 Being then made free from sin, ye became the servants of righteousness” (Romans 6.16-18).
+But God be thanked, that ye [Christians] were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.3 Being then made free from sin, ye became the servants of righteousness” (Romans 6:16-18).

 There are plenty of resources out there to help you in your study of God’s moral law as a Christian—to understand what is involved in being a servant of righteousness.
 You could start with one of the many of the Reformed Catechisms that have a built-in exposition of the Ten Commandments.4 Then there are numerous commentaries, sermon-series and other books, by Reformers and Puritans and others who hold to these same teachings today.